nikovett/charging-planner/README.md

 `window_starts_utc` and `window_ends_utc` are UTC ISO 8601 timestamps for each charging window — use these to start and stop charging in downstream systems.

-`price_slots` contains all available price slots from the script run onwards, each with `start_utc`, `price_cents_kwh`, `charging: true/false`, and `optimal: true/false`.
-The `optimal` flag marks the theoretically cheapest slots for the same required duration, respecting `continuous_only` and `min_slot_minutes` but ignoring any preferred window constraint. `avg_optimal_price_cents_kwh` is the average price across optimal slots.
-Used by the dashboard to show the "vs optimal" comparison and render the optimal slots histogram on the back card.
+`price_slots` contains all available price slots from the previous evening onwards, each with `start_utc`, `price_cents_kwh`, `charging: true/false`, and `optimal: true/false`.
+The `optimal` flag marks the theoretically cheapest slots for the same required duration, respecting `continuous_only` and `min_slot_minutes` but ignoring any preferred window constraint. `avg_optimal_price_cents_kwh` is the average price across optimal slots. `price_stats` (min/avg/max) reflects the full range of slots available to the scheduler at run time — the basis for the "vs market" percentage shown on the dashboard.

-Slots with `"forecasted": true` are display-only — they extend the histogram beyond the last real price when Nord Pool hasn't published tomorrow's prices yet.
+Slots with `"forecasted": true` are display-only — they extend the histogram beyond the last real price slot.
 They are never used for slot selection or optimal calculation.

 ### OCPP smart charging